 Attach a wire or synthetic insect mesh that covers the top of the box when making biltong or droëwors.
 The mesh should be secured to keep flies and other insects out of the box while at the same time allowing proper airflow.

 Join each side of the box with corner metal braces, screws or nails.
 If you plan on having a permanent top attached to the box then you will want to hinge one side to open up for hanging your biltong or droëwors and also drills a few holes in the sides or top for airflow (cover all holes with insect mesh).

-Insert a lamp bulb or fan (or both) in the bottom of the box to circulate air.
+Insert a lamp bulb or fan (or both, especially in humid climates) in the bottom of the box to circulate air.
 A small computer cooling fan works well.
 If you have one, use a jigsaw to cut the hole.

 Cut holes to place wire or wood rods from which to hang the biltong strips or droëwors.
 A cheap effective way to hang the meat is by using plain metal paper clips bent open (large ones tend to work better with heavier pieces of biltong) or you can use plastic clips or string.

 The picture below is a nice example of quality built home machine.
 This is great a project especially if you are handy with woodworking or would like to learn some woodworking skills and have the time!
 This box has a glass door to see the progress of the drying, a light bulb for heat and small fan (a PC fan can be purchased cheaply online) for airflow.